fredriklunde/software-craftsmanship-TDD-mars2023/Kata1-JavaScript/README.md

 ## Bonus tasks

 ### Task 5
-Write a function `GetDayNumber()` that takes a date as an argument, and returns the day of the year. e.g.:
+Write a function `getDayNumber()` that takes a date as an argument, and returns the day of the year. e.g.:
 - January 1, 2023 --> returns 1
 - December 31, 2022 --> returns 365
 - March 1, 2023 --> returns 60
 - March 1, 2020 --> returns 61

 ### Task 6
-Write a function `GetWeekNumber()` that takes a date as an argument, and returns the calendar week, e.g.:
+Write a function `getWeekNumber()` that takes a date as an argument, and returns the calendar week, e.g.:
 - March 29, 2023 --> returns week 13

 ### Task 6
-Write a function `GetWeekDay()` that takes a date as an argument, and returns the day of the week, e.g.:
+Write a function `getWeekDay()` that takes a date as an argument, and returns the day of the week, e.g.:
 - March 29, 2023 --> returns Wednesday

 # Commands: